Sustainable Escapes: The best places to eat, stay and play in Devon

 Author : GRIDSERVE

-Devon is one of the UK’s most popular staycations for scone fanatics, coast walkers and cottage lovers.
-So, we’ve installed an Electric Super Hub in Exeter to open up this incredible part of the countryside to EV drivers and their families.
+Devon is one of the UK’s most popular staycations for scone fanatics, coast walkers and cottage lovers, not to mention the heritage trams, quiet beaches and long relaxing days.

-This restaurant is a famous for its environmental regeneration.
+The Edgy Veggie Kitchen restaurant is a famous for its environmental regeneration.
 They source ingredients from local and nature-friendly producers or horticulturists that follow farming methods which reduce environmental impacts and supply seasonal ingredients free of chemicals to also reduce the food supply chain.

 This ethos of innovation includes a focus on nourishing local habitats, and they also have fully compostable bio-plastic packaging solutions if you’re looking to take away.
 You can either visit the location or order online and have your stunning sustainable food delivered right to your holiday home door.

-The best things to do in Devon
+Things to do in Devon

-1. Bicton Park Botanical Gardens – 9 miles
+Bicton Park Botanical Gardens

-This is a great one for a mixed family trip, grannies can meander through the gardens and explore the palm house with its tropical plants, while the kids make use of the miniature village, the football pitch and the climbing camp.
+Bicton Park Botanical Gardens is a great one for a mixed family trip, adults can meander through the gardens and explore the palm house with its tropical plants, while the kids make use of the miniature village, the football pitch and the climbing camp.
 It’s also a great spot for romance, so if you’re a couple, we recommend heading down to discover the little house of shells or the heritage secret garden with bubbling streams and birds singing.
-The whole operation is run by the Bicton Park Botanical Gardens Trust, established in 1735, they ensure the conservation and protection of the many rare and endangered species to be found in the area – including the Pinetum walk, which allows disabled access through 16 acres of threatened conifer trees, a very peaceful afternoon.
+The whole operation is run by the Bicton Park Botanical Gardens Trust, established in 1735, it ensures the conservation and protection of the many rare and endangered species to be found in the area – including the Pinetum walk, which allows disabled access through 16 acres of threatened conifer trees, a very peaceful afternoon.

 Seaton Heritage Tramway

-Bulworthy Project Charcoal Making – 50.9 Miles
+Bulworthy Project Charcoal Making

 The Bulworthy Project is a nature reserve and a sustainable woodland enterprise based on 12.5 acres of woodland in Rackenford, Devon.
 The team run charcoal-making courses and are supported by the Devon Wildlife Trust.
 They even rent out a luxurious wood cabin, but they specialise in carbon sequestration by turning vegetation into peat, a fascinating process for all those environmentalists among us.